-Figure 9: Two transport-messages to the Same Agent
+Figure 8: Two transport-messages to the Same Agent

 In the diagram above, the transport-description is different, depending on the transport that is going to be used.
 Similarly, the message-encoding of the payload may also be different.
-However, the FIPA-entity-names remain consistent across the two message representations.
+However, the agent-names remain consistent across the two message representations.

-3.5 Providing Message Validity and Encryption
+4.5 Providing Message Validity and Encryption

 There are many aspects of security that can be provided in agent systems.
-See Section 10, Informative Annex D: Goals for Security and Identity Abstractions for full discussion of possible security features.
+See Section 11, Informative Annex D: Goals for Security and Identity Abstractions for a discussion of possible security features.
 In this abstract architecture, there is a simple form of security: message validity and message encryption.
-In message validity, messages can be sent in such a way that it possible to determine the message has not been modified during transmission.
-In message encryption, a message is sent in such a way that the message itself is encrypted, so that the message content can not be read by others.
+In message validity, messages can be sent in such a way that any modification during transmission is identifiable.
+In message encryption, a message is sent in encrypted form such that non-authorized entities cannot comprehend the message content.

-In this abstract architecture, these are accommodated through message-encoding-representations and the use of additional attributes in the envelope.
-For example, as the payload is transformed, one of the transforms might be to a digitally encrypted set of data, using a public key and particular encryption algorithm.
+In the abstract architecture these features are accommodated through message-encoding-representations and the use of additional attributes in the envelope.
+For example, as the payload is transformed, one of the transformations could be to a digitally encrypted set of data, using a public key and preferred encryption algorithm.
 Additional parameters are added to the envelope to indicate these characteristics.